Learn more about Rammed Earth.

 Q: How does a timber framed conventional home compare to a stabilized rammed earth home?

-A: Stabilized rammed earth homes are solid and contain the same ingredients as concrete but with lower amounts of water and cement.
-We refer to this as a drier mix.
-Most conventional homes are timber framed, the upfront cost of a timber framed home is more affordable but the costs over time will increase.
+A: Stabilized rammed earth homes are above and beyond the structural standards of a conventional residential home.
+Most conventional homes are timber framed, the upfront cost of a timber framed home can be more affordable but the costs over time will increase.
 Some examples of how rammed earth homes save you more money over time are:

 - High thermal mass – This creates a more regulated indoor temperature and leads to cost savings over time.
 It is a higher insulator than timber.

 - Resiliency – Stabilized rammed earth homes will never need to be demolished for centuries to come.
 These homes are resilient to extreme weather (floods, tornadoes, hurricanes, etc.) and will need minimal restoration compared to a conventional home after a disaster strikes.
 If a flood happens within your rammed earth home the water will not (or minimally) penetrate the rammed earth walls and insulation is not affected.
 Water affects fiber insulation in a conventional home but XPS and EPS will not be affected if water does happen to touch it.
 Rammed earth prevents any mold growth, as there is no cavity for it to grow and XPS/EPS insulation does not harbor mold growth.

 Q: What is thermal mass?